rerrorctf/ret/README.md

 - `.ret/ida`
   - This directory is created to store the ida project created if you use the `ida` command
   - Note that you can change this with `~/.config/ret` as above

+- `.ret/flag.json`
+  - This file contains the flag saved with the `ctf` command